 The results of the report show that two thirds of the population of Sierra Leone (64.8%) are multidimensionally poor.
 This is the incidence of poverty and means that more than 4.6 million people are in need of integrated policies to tackle the simultaneous deprivations which affect them.

-The SL-MPI identifies a person as multidimensionally poor if they experience over 40% of the possible deprivations selected for measurement.
+The SL-MPI identifies a person as multidimensionally poor if they experience at least 40% of the possible deprivations selected for measurement.
 For Sierra Leone these deprivations are represented by 14 weighted indicators grouped under the five dimensions of Education, Health, Housing, Living Standards and Energy.
 In Sierra Leone, the findings indicate that, on average, the multidimensionally poor experience deprivations in 58.9% of these indicators.
 This shows the intensity of the poverty they are experiencing, and it means that in Sierra Leone multidimensionally poor individuals are facing deprivation in more than half of the weighted indicators.

 The SL-MPI headline figure, which is the product of the incidence and the intensity of poverty, is 0.375.
 This value sets a baseline that will capture future reductions in the incidence and intensity of poverty and will provide an intuitive summary for poverty reduction.